cmjio/mac-setting-up/01 - Development Environment/04 - Setting up localhost/03 - Installing MySQL.md

 ## Installing MySQL

-1. Mount the download .dmg file.
+1. Mount the downloaded .dmg file.
 2. Install the .pkg file, and then drag the .prefPane file to the System Preferences application to install it, install it for all users.

 ## Setting up the root user